arvenil/arvenil/README.md

 I've made REST API in golang, for Percona Cloud Tools

 * Revel web framework for simplified routing, parameter parsing and for crash-free request processing
-* RabbitMQ and workers architecture for resource-consuming processing, scalability, responsive/non-blocking requests, high-load protection and to utilize sharding
+* Event based architecture with RabbitMQ for resource-consuming processing, scalability, non-blocking requests, high-load protection and to utilize sharding
-* WebSockets for real-time server-data analysis (websocket connection from agent/daemon installed on customer server through decentralized swarm of data collecting APIs, till user interface in his web browser)
+* WebSockets for real-time server-data analysis
-* micro-service architecture
+* Micro-service architecture
 * Memcached as caching and backend for service discovery
 * Upstart for spawning and managing workers
-* tests written with gocheck and run by jenkins
+* Tests written with gocheck and run by jenkins

 Worked on percona-agent, real-time client-side agent written in golang for Percona Cloud Tools